Every Adult Should Know How Social Media Impacts Youth Mental Health

 - How are the decisions being made about your/their life influenced by social media?

-- Have you/they been putting off responsibilities to be on social media?
+- Have they been putting off responsibilities to be on social media?

-- Why do you/they choose to engage with social media?
+- Why do they choose to engage with social media?

 When used with proper boundaries, social media can absolutely provide a net benefit for those struggling with mental health.
-But it’s vitally important to remain vigilant about those same boundaries, be it through parental guidance or self-reflection or work with a therapist.
-If you suspect you or someone you love is suffering because of social media, or has developed an addiction to the technology, reach out for help.
-Acknowledging that additional support is needed takes courage, but it's the first step of the healing journey.
+But it’s vitally important to enforce those boundaries, be it through parental guidance, self-reflection, or work with a therapist.